Beaches

 Helpful Resources

-• The EPA Beach Monitoring and Notification website has information on public health and environmental protection for beachgoers across the country.
+• The EPA Beach Monitoring and Notification website provides information on public health and environmental protection for beachgoers across the country.

 • The CDC has information on staying safe and enjoying healthy water activities.